aliraxa29/TheSku/README.md

 $ dotnet ef database update --project TheSku
 ```

-After that, just build the project to get executeables for the development.
-You can login your system after migration using username Admin and password admin.
+After that, the project will be built to get executables for development.
+You can log in to your system after migration using username Admin and password admin.

 > **Note**
 > This application uses **MariaDB** or **MySql** as backend server.
 So be sure, you have installed one of them.